duncanmwanik/My-Ip-App/README.md

-# my_ip
+# My Ip

-A new Flutter project.
+A Flutter app to show a phone's IP address when using it as a mobile hotspot.

+Troubled by having to visit the long path to the system settings to find the IP every time I wanted to debug a Flutter app wirelessly, this app was born.
+It reveals the IP on the fly.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: